andrei-punko/cv/Newcomer introduction/Andrei Punko - Newcomer introduction.md

 - BSUIR as a scientist / researcher where performed modeling of physical processes
 - Linline as an electronics engineer where participated in construction and tuning of electronics for cosmetology lasers
 - BMC as an electronics engineer and software developer where worked on prototyping of device for diesel fuels testing
-- Epam Systems / Godel Technologies / Artezio / iTechArt as a software engineer where used Java stack mostly on different projects related with next domains: Travel / Finance / Documentation / Blockchain / Entertainment
+- Epam Systems / Godel Technologies / Artezio / iTechArt / Bell Integrator as a software engineer where used Java stack mostly on different projects related with next domains: Travel / Finance / Documentation / Blockchain / Entertainment

 My hobbies in early years were reading, electronics, programming and wood carving, but during last years I mostly prefer just programming.

+Sometimes I publish videos on my YouTube channel dedicated to solving tasks on Java coding interview: https://www.youtube.com/@andd3dfx

 What about books - I prefer technical literature (related with my specialization) and philosophical books (written by Eastern Orthodox fathers).